ilyasidorchik/gatsby-starter-default-x/README.md

   Gatsby’s default starter X
 </h1>

 Kick off your project with this extended boilerplate.
 This starter ships with the main Gatsby configuration, Typescript and SCSS.
-Also you won't be puzzled with clean consistent code because Husky library beautifies bad commits by using Prettier and CSScomb.
+Also you won't be puzzled with clean consistent code because Husky library beautifies bad commits by using Prettier and Stylelint.

 ## 🚀 Quick start